 The landlord is no longer liable for its obligations once the property is sold.
-The new owner is liable towards the lessee.
-The lessee remains jointly liable with the assignee for any unpaid costs relating to the period prior to the assignment.
+The new owner is liable towards the tenant.
+Except where otherwise agreed between the original tenant and the assignee, the latter is not responsible for rents relating to the period prior to the assignment.